HomePage Path

 Petworth House is located in the village centre, off North Street.
 29 miles north-west of Brighton, on the A27-A283.

-The site is owned by The National Trust and the house is open, Saturday to Wednesday March to October 11:00-5:00pm.
-The park is open daily, 8:00am-Dusk.
+The site is owned by The National Trust and the house is open, Saturday to Wednesday mid March to October 11:00-5:00pm, park open 8:00 to dusk.

 There is a car park.